 The occurrence of military coups and the imposition of martial law have resulted in the erosion of democratic institutions in Pakistan, leading to a decline in public confidence in the military.
-Following his election as president in 1971, Zulfikar Ali Bhutto called for the military to refrain from involvement in political affairs and initiated a campaign for democratic reform.
-During Ayub Khan's tenure, economic growth was achieved, yet political instability and unrest in East Pakistan persisted.
+Following his election as president in 1971, Zulfikar Ali Bhutto called for the military to refrain from involvement in political affairs initiated campaign for democratic reform.(Afrasiab, 2016, s.
+20) During Ayub Khan's tenure, economic growth was achieved, yet political instability and unrest in East Pakistan persisted.
 Under Yahya Khan's leadership, separatist movements in East Pakistan and the war with India resulted in the dissolution of Pakistan.
-In 1971, Yahya Khan relinquished his authority to Zulfikar Ali Bhutto.
-These events have been regarded as pivotal turning points that have had a profound impact on Pakistan's political stability and democratic development.
+In 1971, Yahya Khan Zulfikar relinquished his authority to Bhutto.(İşsever, 2024, s.
+172) These events have been regarded as pivotal turning points that have had a profound impact on Pakistan's political stability and democratic development.